Sahil-Prasad27/AarogFIT-Project1494/README.md

 In this website you can calculate your BMI and Maintenance calorific value and get a specified diet plan and workout routine based on your maintenance calorie.

-This is how our website functions:
+This is how our website functions:-
 <img width="1438" alt="Screenshot 2023-09-27 at 2 50 09 PM" src="https://github.com/SahilNIT/AarogFIT-Project1494/assets/142675909/279d90e3-e8d1-48d1-9fb6-6ff150b9f090">